top of page

 The Mullen Test and the Edge Crush Test.

-mullen tester pic.JPG
+mullen tester pic

 The Edge Crush Test (ECT) was developed to ensure the packaging had enough strength to hold up the rigors of today's bulk transportation and stacking on pallets in the shipping and warehousing processes, along with display stacking in the store.

 With heavier weights being stacked on top of packaging a test was needed to measure the vertical forces that packaging could handle before failure.
-The ECT is measured by compressing a small section of the corrugated board on edge between two steel plates, perpendicular to the direction of the flutes until a maximum loading is reached.
+The ECT is measured by compressing a small section of the corrugated board on standing on edge between two steel plates, perpendicular to the direction of the flutes until a maximum loading is reached.
 The test result or data is also measured in pounds per square inches and is reported as an ECT value.
-The most commonly used corrugated boxes in the industry is 32 ECT The Muller 200# Test and 32 ECT Test are widely accepted as interchangeable.
+The most commonly used corrugated boxes in the industry are 32 ECT The Muller 200# Test and 32 ECT Test are widely accepted as interchangeable.

-ECT Ege Cruh Test animation .gif
+ECT Ege Cruh Test animation

 bottom of page